-Written by Robert E. Sheriff, MS, CIH, CSP, President
+Written By: Robert E. Sheriff, MS, CIH, CSP, President

-Recently OSHA has put new Beryllium regulations in effect to lower worker exposure levels.
+Recently OSHA has put new Beryllium Regulations in effect to lower worker exposure levels.
 Based on information on the health hazards of worker Beryllium exposure, OSHA has lowered the allowable exposure level by a factor of 10—from 2 ug/m3 to 0.2 ug/m3—and create a separate standard for Beryllium (29 CFR 1910.1024).

 There are a variety of ways an individual may be exposed to Beryllium or Beryllium containing compounds.

 Beryllium is a metal that is strong, lightweight and conducts electricity.
-By just those criteria, you can see that it could have many modern day uses.
+By just those criteria, you can see that it could have many modern-day uses.

-Some of the more significant exposures seem to be in casting and processing of Beryllium Copper and Beryllium Aluminum Alloys.
+Some of the more significant beryllium exposures seem to be in casting and processing of Beryllium Copper and Beryllium Aluminum Alloys.
 This also includes deburring, heat treating, plating, polishing, cleaning, soldering, and assembly of components.

 Production of other Beryllium products also presents exposure potential that may exceed the proposed OSHA PEL of 0.2 ug/m3.
 This can include casting, machining, and assembly of electronic components, plastic molding, dental plates manufacturing, sporting equipment (those golf clubs!), and nuclear shielding applications.
-Usage of these Beryllium containing products and components usually do not present any significant exposure potential to the end user unless there is substantial friction or heat generation involved.
+Usage of these Beryllium containing products and components usually do not present any significant exposure potential to the end-user unless there is substantial friction or heat generation involved.
 (Usually not the case with my golf clubs).

 The diseases caused by exposure to Beryllium are significant and it is recognized that the current OSHA PEL of 2 ug/m3 is not sufficiently protective of the worker.
 Chronic Beryllium Disease (CBD) previously known as Berylliosis is an allergic sensitization reacts primarily in the lungs but it can also damage the liver, kidneys, nervous system and lymphatics.
 The consequences can be disabling and potentially fatal.
-The International Agency for Research on Cancer (IARC) and ACGIH now list Beryllium as a cancer causing substance.
+The International Agency for Research on Cancer (IARC) and ACGIH now list Beryllium as a cancer-causing substance.

 There are also acute effects of exposure to Beryllium including skin sensitization, absorption through cuts, and damage to the eyes.
 Heavy exposure over a short period of time may result in acute Beryllium disease which affects the lungs with a condition similar to bronchitis or pneumonia.

-Initial and regular sampling/testing of workers who may be exposed to Beryllium is an essential requirement of the new standard.
-Personnel sampling for Beryllium is not complex.
-It usually involves attaching a portable air sampling device to the employee for a work shift and comparing the results to the OSHA PEL.
+Initial and regular monitoring of workers who may be exposed to Beryllium is an essential requirement of the new standard.
+Personnel sampling/testing for Beryllium is not complex.
+It usually involves attaching a portable air sampling/testing device to the employee for a work shift and comparing the results to the OSHA PEL.

-Our primary service areas for Industrial Hygiene Sampling are: NJ, NY, NYC, PA, CT, DE, MA, RI, Wash DC, WI, MD, MI, IL, VA, IN, GA, AL, NC, SC, TN, TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.